vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 paging the vector data into memory from disk.
 The re-ranking depth (per node) is a query time hyper-parameter.

-The following hyper-parameters impact performance, resource footprint (cost) and accuracy of Vespa `HNSW-IF`:
+The following hyper-parameters impact performance, resource footprint (cost), and accuracy of Vespa `HNSW-IF`:

 **Indexing**:
 * The number of random centroid vectors.